vcardui/CinePop/README.md

 ## 🙌 Project Personal Milestones
 * Learned the difference and how to use absolute and relative paths (placed my CSVs and images properly so I could share the project to my classmates and teacher)
 * Manipulated CSV files in C# aided by CSVHelper library.
 Learned how to use it's classes and methods
-* Used Windows Forms common controls setup and usage (Form, ComboBox PictureBox, Label, etc.)
+* Used Windows Forms common controls setup and layout (Form, ComboBox PictureBox, Label, etc.)
 * Applied POO to GUIs

 ## 💡 Inspiration for creating this project